Travel Guide

 Shimla Traditional Dress

 Shimla is the capital of Himachal Pradesh.
-Shimla is popular for holiday retreats during the summer months and famous for its Victorian architecture.
+Shimla is popular for holiday retreats during the summer months and is famous for its Victorian architecture.
 It is also famous among couples as a Honeymoon destination.
 Shimla has a deep-rooted rich culture in all aspects of life, including living and dressing style.
-The dressing style of Shimla is very simple as the natives and locals use woolen clothes because of the cold climate.
-Usually, locals wear simple salwar suits and kurta pajama with the waistcoat.
-The traditional dress of Shimla includes woolen kurta and pajama, Saluka for men and Suit, Reshta, Dhatu for women.
+The dressing style of Shimla is very simple as the natives and locals use woollen clothes because of the cold climate.
+Usually, locals wear simple salwar suits and kurta pyjamas with a waistcoat.
+The traditional dress of Shimla includes woollen kurta and pyjama, Saluka for men and Suit, Reshta, Dhatu for women.

-• Dress for Men: Men wear a woolen kurta or shirt, which is knee-length paired with a pajama called “Suthan” and with a waistcoat called “Saluka” or “Sadri.”
+Men wear a woollen kurta or shirt, which is knee-length paired with a pyjama called “Suthan” and with a waistcoat called “Saluka” or “Sadri.”
 The head is covered by a round woolen cap which has a colorfully designed band around it.

-• Dress for Women: The dress for women is known as “Reshta” It is a body-length gown with pleats at the waist that look like a long skirt.
+The dress for women is known as “Reshta” It is a body-length gown with pleats at the waist that looks like a long skirt.
 It is combined with a waistcoat called “Saluka.”
 The head is covered by a square piece of cloth called “Dhatu.”
 Women also wear heavy gold jhumkas to complement the whole dress and make it more authentic and graceful.

 5. Lahaul and Spiti Dress

 Lahaul and Spiti is a high-altitude district of Himachal.
-This place is famous for its majestic view of snow-covered mountains, high altitude treks, and famous Tibetian-rich culture.
+This place is famous for its majestic view of snow-covered mountains, high-altitude treks, and famous Tibetian-rich culture.
 Lahaul and Spiti are the coldest regions of the Himalayas, and the area is covered with snow for six months or around the year.
-Lahaul and Spiti are rich in culture and have a unique living and dressing style.
-The natives use to wear woolen clothes around the year to keep them warm.
+Lahaul and Spiti are rich in culture and have unique living and dressing styles.
+The natives used to wear woollen clothes around the year to keep them warm.

-• Dress for Men and Women in Lahaul: In Lahaul, Men wear woolen pants of dark color and full-sleeved shirts called “Kurti.”
-A long loose gown called “Kattar,” usually in grey, black or white is worn over the dress and gives a complete look by wearing a woolen round cap called “Lahauli topi”.
+In Lahaul, Men wear woollen pants of dark colour and full-sleeved shirts called “Kurti.”
+A long loose gown called “Kattar,” usually in grey, black or white is worn over the dress and gives a complete look by wearing a woollen round cap called “Lahauli topi”.
+In Lahaul, Women wear a tight-fitting pyjama with a long full gown called “Dugpo,” which is tightened at the waist with a sash.
+Both men and women complete their traditional look by wearing “Lahauli topi,” which is uni-colored and has no designed pattern around the cap.
+The Lahauli dress is a famous traditional dress of Himachal Pradesh.

 Lahaul Traditional Dress